Westmount Centre

 Westmount Centre is a shopping mall located in the Woodcroft neighbourhood of Edmonton.
 It opened in 1955 and is owned by First Capital Realty.
-It is anchored by Safeway, The Home Depot, and Dollarama.
+It is anchored by Safeway and The Home Depot.

 History

 The mall opened on August 18, 1955 as Westmount Shoppers' Park and was considered Edmonton's first shopping mall.
-Built at a cost of $5 million, the mall was anchored by Woodward's, Johnstone Walker, and Kresge.
+Built at a cost of $5 million, the mall contained over 40 stores, 3,000 parking spaces, and was anchored by Woodward's, Johnstone Walker, and Kresge.

 On January 14, 1956, The Sahara opened northeast of the mall property and consisted of a theatre and restaurant under one facility.
 The theatre was taken over by Famous Players and reopened as the Westmount Theatre on August 12, 1965.
 The theatre was twinned in 1972 and renamed as Westmount Cinemas.
 The theatre moved inside the mall with the opening of the four-screen Famous Players theatre on November 8, 1985.
 In 2005, Cineplex Galaxy sold the theatre to Empire Theatres before it finally closed on February 27, 2011.
 A second theatre, the four-screen Cineplex Odeon, opened in the mall on December 20, 1985, but closed in 2000 as the south end part of the mall was demolished to make way for a relocated Safeway.

+In 1966, Westmount was converted into an indoor shopping mall.
+The renovation was devised by local architect Peter Hemingway, who later designed Coronation Pool (now known as Peter Hemingway Aquatic Centre) at the nearby Coronation Park.
 Triple Five purchased the mall from Woodward's for $12 million in December 1984.
 The following year, the mall underwent a $21 million renovation that included a 160,000 ft2 expansion, 60 new retailers, a new food court, a movie theatre, and a new interior, which was completed on October 17, 1985.
 In 1993, Woodward's closed and its location was converted to Zellers.
 In 1995, Triple Five sold the mall to GE Capital Corp and Maurice Fagan.
 From 1999 to 2000, Westmount Centre underwent a $30 million redevelopment which included a new regulation-size ice rink and 540-seat food court in the centre of the mall, and a relocated Safeway.
 Free-standing locations of TD Bank and McDonald's were also constructed on the mall's east parking lot.
 With this, 2 full McDonald's locations operated in the mall area, until 2013-2014 when the McDonald's located in the mall food court closed, leaving the outparcel as the only one located at Westmount.